Call for Proposals: UC time on the Keck telescopes

 - At home observing requires the installation of software which only runs on linux and macOS operating systems.

 - Observers using at home observing should plan to work with Keck staff to install and test the software several days ahead of their run to allow time for troubleshooting.
+Please see https://keckobservatory.atlassian.net/wiki/spaces/MOSD/overview for information about remote observing, including at-home observing.

 2.0 Notes on Instruments and Availability

-SPECIAL NOTES AND CONSIDERATIONS FOR 2023A:
+SPECIAL NOTES AND CONSIDERATIONS FOR 2023B:

 NIRC2: